Leeds West Academy

 Leeds West Academy is a secondary school with academy status in Rodley, Leeds, West Yorkshire, England.
-It is well known for specialising its area of education in the Performing Arts sector.

 History

 Leeds West Academy was founded in September 2009, and replaced Intake High School which was on the same site and had the same head teacher.
 The academy moved into new buildings on the site in September 2011.
 In 2019, the school formally closed its Sixth Form provision.

 Links with other schools

 The school has a partnership with Leeds East Academy and Leeds City Academy.
 The schools were previously sponsored by E-ACT, however in 2014 the schools joined the White Rose Academies Trust with Leeds City College as their sponsor.
 Leeds West Academy specialises in performing arts (following Intake High School's specialism in this area) and English.

 Academic results

 Its 2012 Ofsted report graded Leeds West Academy as "good"; however it found behaviour and safety of pupils only to be "adequate".

 Its 2019 Ofsted report graded Leeds West Academy as "good", with " outstanding features".